(A re-post, with this year’s revisions.)

 RESOLUTIONS OF THE HABITS

-33. Resolved to faithfully and regularly intercede for those individuals that God has put in my circle of influence, praying God-sized prayers, expecting the miraculous, as frequently as I perceive Him to direct.
+- Resolved to faithfully and regularly intercede for those individuals that God has put in my circles of influence and awareness, praying God-sized prayers, expecting the miraculous, as frequently as I perceive Him to direct.

-34. Resolved to be highly influential in the lives of those around me as I seek ways to encourage, inspire, and equip to grow in godliness.
+- Resolved to be highly influential in the lives of those around me as I seek ways to encourage, inspire, and equip them to grow in goodness and godliness.

 One final, but important section must be added to communicate the attitude of Jonathan Edwards towards the resolutions that he set.